Ukraine says it liberates strategic southeastern settlement | Law-Order

 "Robotyne has been liberated," Deputy Defence Minister Hanna Maliar was quoted as saying by the military.
 The settlement is 10 km (six miles) south of the frontline town of Orikhiv in the Zaporizhzhia region on an important road towards Tokmak, a Russian-occupied road and rail hub.

+"Mr. President, commander-in-chief, the village of Robotyne in the Zaporizhzhia region has been liberated from the occupiers by the forces of the 27th Mechanised Brigade and adjacent units," a Ukrainian soldier said in the video.
+"The blue and yellow flag will be raised in every Ukrainian village," the soldier said.

+Russia has not confirmed the Ukrainian advance.
+In its statement, Russia's defence ministry said Moscow's troops had repelled attacks by Kyiv's forces near Robotyne and Verbove.
+Maliar told Ukrainian television earlier that Kyiv's troops, who began their counteroffensive in early June, were now moving southeast of Robotyne and south of nearby Mala Tokmachka.

-Ukraine's success in retaking Robotyne, which Russia has not confirmed, follows media reports of a meeting this month of senior NATO military chiefs and Ukraine's top general on resetting Ukraine’s military strategy.
+Ukraine's success in retaking Robotyne follows media reports of a meeting this month of senior NATO military chiefs and Ukraine's top general on resetting Ukraine's military strategy.
 'VERY HOT' ON EASTERN FRONT

 Ukrainian forces are also fighting Russian troops in eastern Ukraine, and progress has been slower than had been widely expected in the counteroffensive because they have encountered vast Russian minefields and trenches.
 Maliar described the battlefield situation in the east as "very hot" in the past week.
 She said Russian troops were gathering new forces there and regrouping, and Moscow was aiming to deploy its best troops there.